Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 * Caution message* in a modal when the size goes below 62rem / 992px as the game is playable on a laptop or desktop only

 > **Note:**<br>
-> *Realise that caution message does not need to be in a modal so set it up as an alert, which is neater than using a modal
+> *Realise that caution message does not need to be a modal so set it up as an alert, which is neater than using a modal

 ### Structure Plane <a name="structure-plane-heading"></a>
 The website consists of 2 pages and a modal
 * **`index.html`** is **"Speed Typing"** game page with a logo, navbar, an alert (for table & mobile screen sizes), a welcome message, a game instructions button, a timer, a button to Country Info page, a letter display, an input box, a start button, a reset button, a scoreboard, a medal display, a high scoreboard
 * **`countries.html`** is **“Country Info”** page.
 The same header as the first page ~26 alphabets with a list of countries for country information~ and a simple display of country information with a dropdown menu.
 A location displays on Google Maps and more details about the countries on Wikipedia
-* **`Modal`** is used for **"Game Instructions"**, which have very clear instructions of the game and what includes in the game
+* **`Modal`** is used for **"Game Instructions"**, which have very simple and clear instructions of the game

 ### Skeleton Plane <a name="skeleton-plane-heading"></a>
-The **desktop-first** design, though Bootstrap4 is used and it is also a mobile responsive website.
-Speed Typing game is only playable on a laptop or desktop but it is still visible on the mobile and tablet sizes.
+Although [Bootstrap4](https://getbootstrap.com/), which is CSS framework for mobile first design, is used, it is designed as **Laptop / Desktop-first** because the main purpose of the website is for the typing game that is playable only on a laptop or desktop with a keyboard.
+It is still a mobile responsive website and contensts are visible on the mobile and tablet sizes.
 Country information is available on both desktop and mobile sizes.
 There are wireframes of **"Speed Typing"** (`index.html`) page and **"Country Info"** (`countries.html`) page for desktop and mobile sizes.

 * [Wireframes: Speed Typing](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/ux/wireframe-index-html.png)
 * ~[Wireframes: Country Info](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/ux/wireframe-countries-html.png)~